Your gift is 100% tax deductible

 Even after a drug or vaccine has been approved, the FDA will continue to monitor it for unexpected side effects or for more information that might be helpful to know.

-The CDC and other expert groups generally recommend that all people, including people with cancer and cancer survivors, stay up to date with the most recent COVID-19 vaccines
+The CDC and other expert groups generally recommend that all people, including people with cancer and cancer survivors, stay up to date with the most recent COVID-19 vaccines.

 Even if you've already had COVID-19, it’s still important to be vaccinated.
-While being infected with COVID-19 offers some immunity, people can still be infected again.
+While having been infected with COVID-19 offers some immunity, people can still be infected again.
 What’s more, a person’s immunity to COVID-19 can weaken over time, and it might not be as helpful against newer variants of the virus that continue to emerge.
 This is why staying up to date with the latest COVID-19 vaccines is important.

 While the COVID-19 vaccines are safe for people with cancer, they might not be as protective as they are in people without cancer, especially for those with weakened immune systems.
 Some cancer treatments like chemotherapy (chemo), radiation, stem cell or bone marrow transplant, or immunotherapy can affect the immune system, which might make the vaccine less effective.
 People with certain types of cancers, like leukemias or lymphomas, can also have weakened immune systems, which might make the vaccine less effective.